lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 CoAP differs from IPv6 and UDP protocols on the following aspects:

 * IPv6 and UDP are symmetrical protocols.
-The same fields are found in the request and in the response, only the location in the header may vary (e.g. source and destination fields).
-A CoAP request is different from a response.
+The same fields are found in the request and in the response, with the value of some fields being swapped on the return path (e.g. source and destination fields).
+A CoAP request is intrinsically different from a response.
   For example, the URI-path option is mandatory in the request and is not found in the response, a request may contain an Accept option and the response a Content option.

-  {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) in the Field Description, which allows a single Rule to process message headers differently in both directions.
+  {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines the use of  a message direction (DI) in the Field Description, which allows a single Rule to process message headers differently depending of the direction.

 * Even when a field is "symmetric" (i.e. found in both directions) the values carried in each direction are different.
 Combined with a matching list in the TV, this allows reducing the range of